 Readmission after an academic suspension is not automatic.
-The associate dean of graduate studies may decide to deny or to grant readmission subject to specific requirements or conditions.
+The dean of professional and graduate studies may decide to deny or to grant readmission subject to specific requirements or conditions.
 A student who is readmitted after an academic suspension is always readmitted on probation and is subject to normal standards of achievement required to continue as a graduate student.
-An application for readmission should be submitted to the associate dean of graduate studies at least 30 days in advance of the desired term of admission to allow for the review process.
+An application for readmission should be submitted to the dean of professional and graduate studies at least 30 days in advance of the desired term of admission to allow for the review process.